If you’re visiting Grisons (Graubünden in German), one of Switzerland’s most touristy regions, you might wonder which is better: Davos or St. Moritz?

-It’s true that St. Moritz is prettier than Davos due to its better town center, beautiful scenery, and charming Engadin villages nearby.
+St. Moritz is indeed prettier than Davos due to its better town center, beautiful scenery, and charming Engadin villages nearby.
 Davos is a practical town more than anything; it’s also close to lots of ski resorts and has a lot of block-style buildings.

 For those who want something quieter, Davos has side valleys to visit such as Sertig Valley.
 In summer, Davos Lake has swimming areas, as well as possibilities to sail and surf.